typelevel/otel4s-sdk/docs/instrumentation/logs.md

 Logs become far more valuable when they carry trace and span ids.
-By default, otel4s uses the current context to propagate trace and span ids, check out the [context propagation logic][context propagation logic]for more details.
+By default, otel4s uses the current context to propagate trace and span ids, check out the [context propagation logic][context-propagation-logic] for more details.

 However, you can also use the `withContext` to inject a specific context into the log record.